BettyzhangPei/PLCO/README.md

 # Usage Notes
 1. We recommend transforming response (e.g., using a log transformation) to approximate a normal distribution before applying our functions.
-2. We recommend transforming time variable (e.g., using estimated age -55 for PLCO prostate cancer dataset) to control the scale of time variable.
+2. We recommend transforming time variable (e.g., using estimated age -55 for PLCO prostate cancer dataset) to control the scale of time variable before applying our functions.
 3. Our calculations assume there is unbalanced longitudinal data structure.

 # References